betfair-datascientists/betfair-datascientists.github.io/src/modelling/soccerWorldCup2022Datathon.md

 How you go about building the model is entirely up to you – do you want to build an Elo model, a regression-based model, a Machine Learning algorithm or something entirely different?
 Get as innovative with it as you want!

 Your set of predictions will be due before the tournament kicks off – all submissions must be emailed to [datathon@betfair.com.au](mailto:datathon@betfair.com.au) before 4:59pm AEDT Friday November 18th 2022.

-See the Terms and Conditions for full competition rules.

 ## Submission & Judging